-The content of the same can be found in Article 8 of the Framework Decision and is developed in the form.
-When preparing a request, parties are advised to follow the European handbook on how to issue a European Arrest Warrant available on the website of the Council of the EU, the main purpose of which is to harmonise the different practices used in the different Member States.
-The EAW, as a measure that restricts rights, has to be adopted in line with the principle of proportionality, considering the time during which the person is to be subject to measures that restrict his/her rights and the high financial cost of surrender.
+The content of the same can be found in art.
+8 of the Framework Decision and is developed in the form.
+When preparing a request, parties are advised to follow the European handbook on how to issue a European Arrest Warrant available on the website of the Council of the EU33, the main purpose of which is to harmonise the different practices used in the different Member States.
+The EAW, as a measure that restricts rights, has to be adopted in line with the principle of proportionality, bearing in mind that it is a measure that restricts individual freedom and the high financial cost of surrender34.
+This requisite has been specified to a greater degree in the latest version http://register.consilium.europa.eu/pdf/en/08/st08/st08216-re02.en08.pdf of the Handbook, which encourages the use of alternative measures that place fewer restrictions on rights.35